shbenzer/Book_Finder_bot/README.md

 # Book_Finder_bot
-a reddit bot that searches a given subreddit's hot page for a keyword, and if found, leaves a comment that interfaces with the RemindMe! bot
+a reddit bot that searches a given subreddit's hot page for a keyword, and if found, leaves a comment that interfaces with the RemindMe! bot.
+Stores posts it comments on to prevent spam.

 ## Running